dhis2/dashboard-app/docs/developer/develop-a-dashboard-plugin.md

 All of the above details are not required.

-The `onRename` callback does not block the dashboard app from removing a dashboard item, regardless of the outcome.
+The `onRemove` callback does not block the dashboard app from removing a dashboard item, regardless of the outcome.
 It's only useful to the plugin for internal clean up purposes, for example when a plugin stores configurations by dashboard item id and wants to clear them up when dashboard items are removed.

 ## Step 4: Build and deploy your plugin